bjbschmitt/AMFM_decompy/README.md

 Copyright and contact
 =============

-The AM-FM_decompy is free to use, share and modify under the terms of the MIT license.
+The AMFM_decompy is free to use, share and modify under the terms of the MIT license.

 Questions, comments, suggestions, and contributions are welcome.
 Please contact me at bernardo.jb.schmitt@gmail.com.